XIDA/windowstools/tools/cmdtools/README.md

 ###Install###
-Run install.bat -> adds the path to the Windows PATH variable Run update.bat to download the tools
+Add the tools folder to your PATH
+Run update.bat to download the tools

 ----------